Views across the sea of the wind farms

 Views Across the Sea of North Wales

-You’ll see the hills of Snowdonia, which is the largest right hand of the humps stuck out of the water.
+You’ll see the hills of Snowdonia, which is the largest of the right hand humps that stick out of the water.
 To the left of them, coming back to land, is the north Wales coastline including Prestatyn and Rhyl.
 The hills of north Wales look almost like the bumps of the Loch Ness Monster!

 Views Across the Sea of the Wind Farms